zheng-yanan/hierarchical-deep-generative-model/README.md

  - TensorFlow 1.4.0
  - Python 2.7

-## References
+## Reference

-If you use any source codes included in this toolkit in your work, please cite the following paper.
+If you use source codes included in this toolkit in your work, please cite the following paper.
 The bibtex are listed below:

     @inproceedings{DBLP:conf/cikm/ZhengWWYJ17,
       author    = {Yanan Zheng and